glazou/story-map-journal-generator/README.md

 # Story Map Journal Generator

-The Story Map Journal is ideal when you want to combine narrative text with maps and other embedded content.
+[Story Map Journal](http://storymaps.arcgis.com/en/app-list/map-journal/) is ideal when you want to combine narrative text with maps and other embedded content.

 The typical Map Journal creation involve using the integrated WYSIWYG builder.
-That app let you generate a Map Journal through a simple JSON document, without using that builder.
+This application let you generate a Map Journal through a simple JSON document, without using that builder.

 The resulting application is hosted in ArcGIS Online, you can edit it later as if you had used the builder.